Benjamin Moore Affinity Gray, Greige, Undertones and More!

 Via Benjamin Moore!

 While Weimaraner is in the beige section in reality it’s more of a brown than a beige as it sits strongly in the mid-toned range.
-This brown almost has a grayish feel but is actually more taupe than gray, making it a rich brown with a subtle taupe (purple/pink) undertone.
+This brown almost has a grayish feel and you’ll also see a subtle taupe (purple/pink) undertone.

 More about Weimaraner